Table of Contents

 Cristina Hernandez Updated by Cristina Hernandez

-While Scattergrams provide valuable insights, they're limited to your high school's data.
-With Predictive Chances, go beyond traditional metrics like GPA and test scores.
-Using outcomes from thousands of students with similar profiles, see round-level and individual predictions for each college.
+Predictive Chances go beyond GPA and test scores, analyzing data from thousands of similar profiles while considering factors like first-generation status, location, race/ethnicity, and in-state vs. out-of-state trends.
 This helps you guide students in making informed decisions on where and when to apply.
 Plus, you can see how adjustments in GPA or test scores could impact their chances.

 ☝️ Remember, while these estimates help understand potential acceptance, they don’t guarantee admission.